Ana Milović

-Ana Milović (born 31 July 2001) is a Slovenian footballer who plays as a forward for Mura and the Slovenia women's national team.
+Ana Milović (born 31 July 2001) is a Slovenian footballer who plays as a forward for Olimpija Ljubljana and the Slovenia women's national team.

 Club career

 In the curtailed 2019–20 Slovenian Women's League season, Milović scored 29 goals in 12 appearances for Olimpija to finish as the top scorer.

 International career

 Milović has been capped for the Slovenia national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.
 She won her first senior cap in a 4–0 defeat against the Czech Republic on 20 October 2017, and scored her first national team goal in a 3–0 UEFA Women's Euro 2022 qualifying win over Kosovo on 10 March 2020.